Ramón Castro (catcher)

-Ramón Abraham Castro (born March 1, 1976) is a former professional baseball catcher, who played in Major League Baseball (MLB) for the Florida Marlins, New York Mets and Chicago White Sox.
+Ramón Abraham Castro (born March 1, 1976) is a Puerto Rican former professional baseball catcher, who played in Major League Baseball (MLB) for the Florida Marlins, New York Mets and Chicago White Sox.

 Career

 Early career

-On June 2 1994, Castro was selected by the Houston Astros in the first round (17th overall pick) of the Major League Baseball draft, becoming the first player to be drafted out of Puerto Rico in the first round.
+On June 2, 1994, Castro was selected by the Houston Astros in the first round (17th overall pick) of the Major League Baseball draft, becoming the first player to be drafted out of Puerto Rico in the first round.
 He remained the highest-selected player drafted directly from a Puerto Rico high school until 2012, when Carlos Correa became the first overall pick.

 Florida Marlins

 He was traded to the Florida Marlins in 1998 for relief pitcher Jay Powell.

 Castro made his major league debut on August 27, 1999 in a game against the Houston Astros.
 He spent 1999 and 2000 competing with Mike Redmond for playing time and, when Charles Johnson arrived in Florida, Castro spent most of the 2001 season in the minor leagues.
 In 2002, he was back in the majors but as a third option and, in 2003, he played behind Iván Rodríguez as the Marlins won the 2003 World Series.
 However, Castro did not appear in the series.
 In 2004 Rodríguez was gone, giving Castro his first opportunity as a starter but a .135 batting average and an early-June season-ending injury finished his time in Florida.
 Paul Lo Duca finished out the Marlins' catching duties for 2004.
 The Marlins released Castro in October 2004.

-Castro is known as a good defensive catcher, but, despite showing occasional home run power has never displayed sufficient hitting skills to win a job as a starter, along with struggling with injuries throughout his career.
-While never hitting for a superior average, however, his hits are often well-timed.
+Castro is known as a good defensive catcher, but, despite showing occasional home run powe, he was never allowed to get enough at bats to show his sufficient hitting skills to win a job as a starter, along with struggling with injuries throughout his career.
+While never hitting for a superior average, however, his homeruns are often well-timed.